wordofwarning/wordofwarning.org/current/2016-divergency/paul/index.md

 Spoken word based, with use of vegan friendly food and drink during the performance.
 For specific age and access information please email <mailto:divergency@habmcr.org> or call 0161 232 6086.

 #### More
-Toni-Dee's performance explores home-cooked food and family trees, whilst delving into the stories that unfold in her father's kitchen.
-The show examines the relationship, between an 8 year old girl and her estranged father, and the journey that follows 12 years on, whilst reflecting on hundreds of years of Jamaican history through memory, music & poetry.
+Exploring home-cooked food and family trees, whilst delving into the stories that unfold in her father's kitchen, the show examines the relationship between an 8-year-old girl and her estranged father, and the journey that follows 12 years on, whilst reflecting on hundreds of years of Jamaican history through memory, music & poetry.

 #### Who is she?
 Toni-Dee is a theatre maker, collaborator, writer and performance artist from Leeds, currently based in NW England.